 Education for Ministry (EfM) is a four-year adult education program from the University of the South that offers an intensive study of scripture and theology in a small-group setting.
 Participants enjoy the opportunity to deepen their faith and grow personally and as laity in the St. John’s family.
 Many participants in the EfM program go on to share their education for ministry by teaching, serving and leading others in the church.
 New classes begin forming in the fall.
 We invite you to learn more.

 Holy Communion is an important part of our worship; we gather together and break bread.
-St. John’s has a number of different small groups that gather together over food and beverage.
-Some groups are a reflection of the diversity of our community, while other groups are people in a similar stage of life.
-These groups help us deepen our relationship with God and one another.
+St. John’s has a number of different small groups that gather together for conversation, food, and beverage.
+Some groups are a reflection of the diversity of our community, while other groups are individuals in similar stages of life.
+All small groups help us deepen our relationship with God and one another.